 The Community Facilities Lending Program was established to provide funding in rural areas.
-These loans are targeted toward high poverty census tracts or persistent poverty counties.
-The long terms and fixed rates make access to capital in these areas more affordable.
+This program is focused on targeted census tracts and counties.
+Long terms and fixed rates make access to capital in these areas more affordable.

 Who May Apply for this Program?

 Eligible borrowers for Community Facilities Lending Program include:

 - Grant matching funds

 - Public bodies such as counties, boroughs, cities, villages, townships, special purpose districts such as fire protection district

 - Non-profit corporations with significant ties to the community